 In this section, we look at tools and techniques to put good systems in place for virtual and outsourced teams.

-G Suite is everything you need bundled into one service.
-For $5/mo, you’ll have email, online office, cloud storage, a calendar and more.
-Gmail also integrates Google Hangouts and instance message chat from your inbox.
+Google Workspace is everything you need bundled into one service, including email, an online office, cloud storage, a calendar, and more.

 Slack is a free tool that makes instant messaging and group messaging easy and organized for your business.